 Keeping the website core software updated, as well as your plugins and themes, is an important part of keeping your site safe.
 Why?
 The website core software team and authors of plugins and themes often push fixes to security vulnerabilities in new version releases, so running the latest version of anything installed on your site is extremely important.

-At Ignite Security Marketing, we take the security of our client websites extremely seriously.
+At Ignite Marketing Group, we take the security of our client websites extremely seriously.
 Our development team provides daily and weekly backups, software updates, and employs the best security software to keep your website running smooth, day in and day out.
 If you need help developing a new website, or just need some friendly advice, contact us today.
 We’re dedicated to the security industry and are here to help!